cherrypy/cherrypy/sphinx/source/tutorial/config.rst

 ===========  =============================================================================  ===================================
 Scope        Namespace dict                                                                 Handler is called in
 -----------  -----------------------------------------------------------------------------  -----------------------------------
-Global       :attr:`cherrypy.config.namespaces <cherrypy.lib._cpconfig.Config.namespaces>`      cherrypy.config.update
+Global       :attr:`cherrypy.config.namespaces <cherrypy.lib.config.Config.namespaces>`      cherrypy.config.update
-Application  :attr:`app.namespaces <cherrypy.lib._cptree.Application.namespaces>`               Application.merge (which is called by cherrypy.tree.mount)
+Application  :attr:`app.namespaces <cherrypy.lib.tree.Application.namespaces>`               Application.merge (which is called by cherrypy.tree.mount)
-Request      :attr:`app.request_class.namespaces <cherrypy.lib._cprequest.Request.namespaces>`  Request.configure (called for each request, after the handler is looked up)
+Request      :attr:`app.request_class.namespaces <cherrypy.lib.request.Request.namespaces>`  Request.configure (called for each request, after the handler is looked up)
 ===========  =============================================================================  ===================================

 The name can be any string, and the handler must be either a callable or a